HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/other/reactivex.md

 I was inspired by [Ian Griffiths](https://endjin.com/who-we-are/our-people/ian-griffiths/#blogs) diagram, and I extended it.
 [IAsyncObservable is in preview](https://github.com/dotnet/reactive) at the time of writing.

-Pull -> the consumer proactively looks for data changes (polling in case of events)
+Pull -> the consumer proactively looks for data changes (polling in case of events, or go to an API when I want the newest data.)
 Push -> the consumer receives a value whenever it is available
 Push-Pull -> the consumer receives a change notification as the push-part, and needs to pull the changes

 ### ReactiveX explained like I am five years old

-I want candy.
+Me: I want candy.

 Pull: I go to the cabinet, and take the candy.
-Push: I ask my mom for candy.
-I will wait until she gives it to me.
+Push: My mom will bring me candy from the cabinet, whenever it is available.
 Push-Pull: I ask my mom for candy.
 She will let me know when I can go to the cabinet and take it myself.

+Pull: Advantage: I can make my own decisions on when to get candy.
+Disadvantage, if there is no candy, I have to go to the cabinet again.
+And again.
+And again.
+Push: Advantage: No need to run to the cabinet all the time.
+Disadvantage: A dependency on my mom, which is complicated.

-I want many!?
+Me: I want many!?

-I can get a roll of mints.
-I can get them one by one myself (pull).
+Pull: I can get a roll of mints.
+I can get them one by one myself.
-Or I can ask my mom to give me one every time she seems fit (push).
+Push: I can ask my mom to give me one every time she seems fit.
-Or, I can ask my mom to let me know when I can take one myself (push-pull).
+Push-Pull: I can ask my mom to let me know when I can take one myself.

 The "push" is the ReactiveX way of handling stuff.